Lawrence Washington (1659–1698): Death and legacy

 Lawrence died at the age of 38 in February 1698, and was interred in the family cemetery at Bridge's Creek.
 His widow Mildred Warner Washington married George Gale, who moved the family to Whitehaven, England.
-Mildred however, would only survive for another three years, dying in 1701 at age 30 following a difficult childbirth.
+Mildred survived her husband by three years, dying in 1701 at age 30 following a difficult childbirth.
 Her will named Gale as her children's guardian, but in 1704 Lawrence's cousin John Washington successfully petitioned to have custody transferred to him.
 At that point, the three Washington children returned to Virginia, where they lived near Chotank Creek.
 John Washington thus had the use of the lands and personal property they had inherited while he acted as their guardian.